Next-Generation Sequencing To Identify ABO Blood Group

 - Ability to combine two analytes, ABO and HLA, into one assay, thereby providing more complete information for use in the donor selection process

-Methods of the invention can be used in multiplex format to process simultaneously, genomic DNA
+- Methods of the invention can be used in multiplex format to process simultaneously, genomic DNA from multiple individuals

 Utility patent application pending